use-ink/ink-docs/docs/datastructures/hashmap.md

 In this section we want to demonstrate how to work with ink! datastructures.
 We will do this using the example of our `HashMap`, which allows you to store items in a key-value mapping.

-Here is an example of a mapping from user to a number:
+Here is an example of a mapping from a user to a number:

 ```rust
 #[ink(storage)]